purescript-contrib/purescript-coroutines/docs/README.md

 # Coroutines Documentation

+This directory contains documentation for `coroutines`.
+If you are interested in contributing new documentation, please read the [contributor guidelines](../CONTRIBUTING.md) and [What Nobody Tells You About Documentation](https://documentation.divio.com) for help getting started.

+## Library Summary

-This library modules computations which can suspend, yielding control and the ability to resume themselves to their invoker.
+This library models computations which can suspend, yielding control and the ability to resume themselves to their invoker.
 Among other things, this helps you create pipelines as described in [Coroutine Pipelines](https://themonadreader.files.wordpress.com/2011/10/issue19.pdf) in the Monad Reader, Issue 19.

-## An Overview

 In its simplest version, coroutine pipelines model data pipelines in a declarative rather than imperative way.
 Using them, one can write: